Meet Dr. Kirsty Boyd

 - She has received funding from several educational and clinical research grants.

-In addition to these endeavors, Dr. Boyd is also an organizer of Breast Reconstruction Awareness (BRA) Day in Ottawa.
+In addition to these endeavors, Dr. Boyd formerly organized Breast Reconstruction Awareness (BRA) Day in Ottawa.

 Ottawa plastic surgeon Dr. Kirsty Boyd discusses Breast Reconstruction Awareness (BRA) Day with a patient on CTV Morning Live.